The Honest Truth About the ~*Mythical*~ G-Spot

 It's time to embark on a pleasure quest

 Let's get the facts straight from the beginning: The G-spot is no Loch Ness Monster or BigFoot-type mythical creature.
 It exists.
 And while it might seem elusive and mysterious, it's not playing hard to get—you just have to know where to look.

 Here are all the details on where the G-spot is, what you should know about G-spot stimulation, how to have a G-spot orgasm, and more.

-Resident sexpert Dr. Logan Levkoff breaks down the anatomy behind this female pleasure center: About two inches in on the front wall of the vagina, you'll feel an area where the skin transitions from smooth to bumpy or spongy (this is when the famed "come-hither" gesture comes in handy).
-That bumpy area is your paraurethral sponge, which supports the urethra and is like an "X" marking the spot on the treasure map to your G-spot.
+Let's begin with a little G-spot anatomy.
+About two inches in on the front wall of the vagina, you'll feel an area where the skin transitions from smooth to bumpy or spongy, says Logan Levkoff, Ph.D., one of Shape's resident sexperts. (*This* is when the famed "come-hither" gesture comes in handy!)
+That bumpy area is your paraurethral sponge, which supports the urethra, is the homebase of the G-spot.
 (We'll bet you didn't know these other six interesting facts about your vagina either.)

-If G-spot stimulation is working for you, then firm, consistent pressure can produce some seriously wet and powerful orgasms and even female ejaculation, says Dr. Levkoff.
-But she says it's also important to note that not all women are the same, and neither are their responses to G-spot stimulation (and no one shares the same precise location, for that matter).
-(If you're having trouble orgasming during sex, Dr. Levkoff can help with that too.)
+If G-spot stimulation is working for you, then firm, consistent pressure can produce some seriously wet and powerful orgasms and even female ejaculation (a.k.a. squirting), says Levkoff.
+But she says it's also important to note that not all women are the same, no one shares the same precise G-spot location, and responses to G-spot stimulation vary person-to-person.
+(P.S.
+If you're having trouble orgasming during sex, Levkoff can help with that too.)